top of page

 PATIENT STORIES

-Our patients are as disappointed as we are from the current regulatory obstacles and wish that every American who experiences what they did living with diabetes, could have an access and opportunity to benefit from islet transplantation, like they did.
-Therefore, our patients are all happy to provide their testimony and to give hope to all those patients who failed all available means of glucose control and loss control of their lives.
+Our patients share our disappointment with the current regulatory challenges, and they fervently wish that every American grappling with diabetes could have access to the transformative opportunity of islet transplantation, just as they did.
+Their collective goal is to provide testimony and instill hope in those who have exhausted available means of glucose control, regaining control of their lives.

-These testimonies are also for physicians, who are not fully aware of possible positive impact of islet transplantation on their patient lives and do not advocate for that.
+These testimonials are not only for patients but also for physicians who may not be fully aware of the positive impact of islet transplantation on their patients' lives and may not advocate for it.

-Here are the stories of individuals with long standing, type 1 diabetes with problematic hypoglycemia, who received islet allotransplantation.
+Here are the inspiring stories of individuals with long-standing type 1 diabetes and problematic hypoglycemia who underwent islet allotransplantation.
+Each story begins with years of debilitating symptoms, leading to a shared narrative of transformation:

-....and below, you will find the rest of each patient personal story .... after the islet transplants!
+....and below, you will find the rest of each patient personal story .... after their islet transplants!

 5th anniversary